 Elsevier Science, Inc. offers members of IETS a reduced subscription rate to Theriogenology of only $308 (the regular subscription rate is $800) for 18 issues.
 For more information contact: Elsevier Science, Inc., 655 Avenue of the Americas, New York, NY 10010-5107 USA.

 As a member of IETS, you can take advantage of the opportunity to become a subscriber to Animal Reproduction Science at a reduced rate.
 For more information, contact: Elsevier Science, Inc., 655 Avenue of the Americas, New York, NY 10010-5107 USA

 Code Numbers to Identify Embryo Transfer Units

 The IETS administers the assignment of code numbers to embryo transfer companies and practitioners to label containers of frozen embryos with a permanent, recognized identification number.
-The application fee is $100 for IETS members or $500 for non-IETS members.
-Once a code is assigned there is no annual fee for IETS members, who remain current, to maintain their code; for non-IETS members there is an annual maintenance fee of $100.
+The application fee is $100 for IETS members or a one-time fee of $500 for non-IETS members.
+Once a code is assigned there is no annual fee for IETS members, who remain current, to maintain their code.
+For non-IETS members, who have paid the one-time fee of $500, their freeze code will automatically be updated every year.
 The active freeze codes will be listed on the IETS website with the information available to government agencies and other freeze code holders.